mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 After this either the keyword `any` `all` or `strict_all` is expected.
 This defined how the rules are matched.
-If `any` is used when the first rule is matched the query is considered blocked and the rest of the rules are skipped.
-If instead the `all` keyword is used all rules must match for the query to be blocked.
+If `any` is used when the first rule is matched the query is considered as matched and the rest of the rules are skipped.
+If instead the `all` keyword is used all rules must match for the query to be considered as matched.
 The `strict_all` is the same as `all` but it checks the rules from left to right in the order they were listed.
 If one of these does not match, the rest of the rules are not checked.
 This could be useful in situations where you would for example combine `limit_queries` and `regex` rules.
 By using